Guided Tour of the Pathway Logic model of Mycobacterial Mycolic Acid Biosynthesis

 Analysis of TB-mycolic-acid graph

 In the following sections, we show how meaningful results were derived from the analysis of TB-mycolic-acid network.
 This includes finding subnets, comparing them, in silico knockout studies and drug-enzyme interaction.
-Specifically, we have examined the following:- Synthesis of an acyl carrier protein (ACP)-linked fatty acid intermediate, ACP-malonyl as an example.
+Specifically, we have examined the following:

 - In silico single knock-out of a critical enzyme - MmaA4, a cyclopropanation enzyme.